Close

 Interaction strength:

-• Solid line: Systemic interactions are happening (for example, a scheduled meeting or dedicated Slack channel).
+• Solid line: Systemic interactions are happening (for example, a recurring meeting or dedicated Slack channel).

-• Dashed line: Ad-Hoc interactions are employed.
-Examples are reliance on a personal relationship and collaboration that is reactive (incident or issue driven).
+• Dashed line: Interactions are employed ad hoc.
+Examples are reliance on a personal relationship and collaboration that is reactive (incident or issue-driven).

 • Dotted line: This relationship requires new collaboration methods.

-For more challenging network interactions, we have suggestions for a variation below to run with your relationship owners.
+For more challenging network interactions, run the variation below with your relationship owners.

 Follow-up